Server card is public, tools are authorized

 Use it when an assistant needs structured access to merchandise discovery, quoting, or approved operations without bypassing human governance.

-| Surface | Human guide | Machine contract | Access |
+| Surface | Implementation guide | Machine contract | Access |

 |---|---|---|---|